peake100/rogerRabbit-go/zdocs/source/overview.rst

 .. note::

-    This library is not meant to supplant `streadway/amqp`_ (Roger, Rabbit is built on top of it!), but an extension with quality of life features.
-Roger, Rabbit would not be possible without the amazing groundwork laid down by `streadway/amqp`_.
+    Roger, Rabbit is not meant to supplant `streadway/amqp`_ (We build on top of it!), but an extension with quality-of-life features.
+Roger, Rabbit would no be possible without the amazing groundwork laid down by `streadway/amqp`_.

 Goals
 -----